Kielx/next-blog/projects/TerminalPortfolio.md

 ### Ease of use - Markdown

 Another important aspect for me when creating this project was the ease of use.
-While watching some of the portfolios, I saw many projects using creative solutions for user interactions.
+While watching some portfolios, I noticed that a lot of them use really creative solutions for user interactions.
 Very ingenious, but often very counter-intuitive.
 I found such non-standard solutions to be very interesting, but they can make it difficult to navigate through the website, and sometimes even make it impossible to get to know its essence - the projects it is supposed to present.
 Therefore, despite the temptation to create, for example, an interactive window in which the user can enter commands, I immediately displayed all the projects in the list to choose from.

-Projects are stored in the projects folder in separate Markdown files.
-This ensures that they are easy to edit and independent from other service providers.
+Projects are stored in the projects' folder in separate Markdown files.
+This ensures that they are easy to edit and independent of other service providers.
 I did not want to connect to separate CMS services, because editing Markdown files is easy and fun, and one commit is all that separates me from uploading the updated version to GitHub.

 ### Uniqueness - Winbox.js

 The project owes its uniqueness to the use of the Winbox.js library, which allows users to create separate windows inside the browser.
 As a result, for the user who uses the desktop computer to display the page content, each project opens in a separate window styled as a new terminal window.
 There, a photo or video of the project is displayed.
 For mobile users, the project windows are displayed as separate static pages for a better user experience.

 In the initial release, I wanted to create ASCII graphics and display them in a window.
-This would make the design look more coherent and 'hackerish', but at the same time lose a lot in terms of ease of use - and ease of use was my main goal after all.
+This would make the design look more coherent and 'hacker-ish', but at the same time lose a lot in terms of ease of use - and ease of use was my main goal after all.
 The portfolio is supposed to present projects in an easy and accessible way, and not to serve as a perfect copy of the terminal window.

 As for the color scheme, I relied on the Cobalt2 color scheme, which gave the terminal windows a little more color than the standard black and white.
 In light mode, I used a solarized light-based palette, which allows the eyes to take a break from the completely white background.